View by subject• Art Galleries

 The Cantor Arts Center will host an exhibit of unconventional clay sculptures by Robert Arneson, who frequently used himself as a subject throughout his more-than-40-year career.
 Wednesday-Monday, Aug.
 20-Sept.
 28, 2015, 11 a.m.-5 p.m.; Thursday til 8 p.m.
 Free.
 Cantor Arts Center, 328 Lomita Drive, Stanford.

 Exhibits'The Bay Area and Beyond'

 The Cantor Arts Center will have on display a long-term exhibit of modern and contemporary art, focusing on the Bay Area.
 Works will include pieces by artists with Stanford connections, among them Richard Diebenkorn, Nathan Oliveira and Frank Lobdell.
-Wednesday-Sunday, Aug.
+Wednesday-Monday, Aug.
 13-Oct.
-26, 2015, 11 a.m.-5 p.m.; Thursday til 8 p.m. (starting Sept.
-21, the center will be open Mondays).
+26, 2015, 11 a.m.-5 p.m.; Thursday til 8 p.m.
 Free.
 Cantor Arts Center, 328 Lomita Drive at Museum Way, Stanford.